 In the southwest of Iceland and often attracts larges crowd.
 The geothermal park that surrounds this geyser is beautiful and smelly.
 This smell is due to the sulphur and if you stick around long enough this smell will become less distinct (well you get used to it).

 Tip for catching a photo of the Great Geysir: Stand back.
-You’ll be surprised how high the geyser sprays.
+You’ll be surprised how high the geyser sprays, this picture above was taken from back in the car, just before we left.

 Þingvellir National Park